myonlinecode1988/lumiata_take_home/README.md

 Total number of valid patients is 352
 Length of patient timeline: Maximum = 984
 Length of patient timeline: Minimun = 0
 Length of patient timeline: Median = 0.000000
+(This is because most patients have single valid visits which are counted as zero days)
 Count of males is 162 and females is 190
 Length of patient age: Maximum = 33620
 Length of patient age: Minimun = 750